Arthur Eddington: Idealism

 Eddington wrote in his book The Nature of the Physical World that "The stuff of the world is mind-stuff."

 The idealist conclusion was not integral to his epistemology but was based on two main arguments.

 The first derives directly from current physical theory.
 Briefly, mechanical theories of the ether and of the behaviour of fundamental particles have been discarded in both relativity and quantum physics.
 From this, Eddington inferred that a materialistic metaphysics was outmoded and that, in consequence, since the disjunction of materialism or idealism are assumed to be exhaustive, an idealistic metaphysics is required.
 The second, and more interesting argument, was based on Eddington's epistemology, and may be regarded as consisting of two parts.
 First, all we know of the objective world is its structure, and the structure of the objective world is precisely mirrored in our own consciousness.
 We therefore have no reason to doubt that the objective world too is "mind-stuff".
 Dualistic metaphysics, then, cannot be evidentially supported.

 But, second, not only can we not know that the objective world is nonmentalistic, we also cannot intelligibly suppose that it could be material.
 To conceive of a dualism entails attributing material properties to the objective world.
 However, this presupposes that we could observe that the objective world has material properties.
 But this is absurd, for whatever is observed must ultimately be the content of our own consciousness, and consequently, nonmaterial.

+Eddington believed that physics cannot explain consciousness - "light waves are propagated from the table to the eye; chemical changes occur in the retina; propagation of some kind occurs in the optic nerves; atomic changes follow in the brain.
+Just where the final leap into consciousness occurs is not clear.
+We do not know the last stage of the message in the physical world before it became a sensation in consciousness".

 Ian Barbour, in his book Issues in Science and Religion (1966), p.
-133, cites Eddington's The Nature of the Physical World (1928) for a text that argues the Heisenberg Uncertainty Principles provides a scientific basis for "the defense of the idea of human freedom" and his Science and the Unseen World (1929) for support of philosophical idealism "the thesis that reality is basically mental".
+133, cites Eddington's The Nature of the Physical World (1928) for a text that argues the Heisenberg uncertainty principle provides a scientific basis for "the defense of the idea of human freedom" and his Science and the Unseen World (1929) for support of philosophical idealism, "the thesis that reality is basically mental".